Staff Email Directory

 Saturday 10am - 4pm

 For Sales and general questions email Will or Vince (Tues-Sat) or Corey or Roman (Mon-Fri)

 Please pick one person to email, otherwise confusion will reign.

 For Mechanical questions about Rivendell bikes, contact Mark .

 Mark is our Head Mechanic.
 He co-ordinates custom frame orders.

-Mark has been with us since 2002, and his duties include customer service, coordinating the custom orders, assembling bikes, designing an developin new products.
-He's a cyclo-cross racer an the staff barbecueist, which earned him his nickname "T-Bone".
+Mark has been with us since 2002, and his duties include customer service, coordinating the custom orders, assembling bikes, designing an developing new products.

-He is our head mechanic, so certainly anything mechanical having to do with the interfunction of parts.
-Mark's favorite kind of riding is one-to-three hour mixed road and trail rides with lots of climbin.
+Mark's our head mechanic, so certainly anything mechanical having to do with the compatibility of parts, ask him.
+If it's electronic or internal gear, wrong tree.
+Mark's favorite kind of riding is one-to-three hour mixed road and trail rides with lots of climbing.
 He rides the lightest bikes and parts of any of us here, dividing the time between a Legolas, Quickbeam, Roadeo, '76er and his couple of customs.
-All his bikes have cantilevers, and all who know his skills regard him as the best cantilever brake adjuster in the land.
+All of his bikes have cantilevers, and he may be the best cantilever brake adjuster in the land.

 Mark trivia: He attended Santa Clara University, where he was the only freshman starter on the varsity soccer team.
 By the time he was a senior, he was team captain, MVP, an after graduation, was drafted by the San Jose Earthquakes.
 He dislocated his shoulder in a skiing accident, and that was it for pro soccer.
 These days he's just as athletic as he was then, and is the most meticulous, clever, problem-solving bike mechanic I've known.

 Business manager, bill payer, owner's wife, Anna's and Katie's mom.
 Here from the start, works mostly from home but visits daily for filing and other stuff.
 Keeps the numbers in order and tells us where we are, so we don't keep doing the wrong things.

 Harry H. Hugel IV • Saturday Manager

 Our Head Saturday Guy.
 Latest in long line of like-named Harry H. Hugels.
 Works odd hours at a bank (not ours) doing technical stuff we don't understand.
 He might just be the happiest person you will ever meet.
-A Navy man to boot!
+A Navy and Carnegie Mellon man to boot!